Finding Court Records in Nebraska

 Workers' Compensation Court judges travel throughout the State to handle claims made under the Nebraska Workers’ Compensation Act.

-Nebraska currently has Problem-Solving Court divisions in most districts, including Adult Drug Courts, Family Drug Courts, a Young Adult Drug Court, and Juvenile Drug Courts.
+Nebraska currently has Problem-Solving Court divisions in most districts, including Adult Drug Courts, Family Drug Treatment Courts, a Young Adult Drug Court, Juvenile Drug Courts, and DUI/Drug Treatment Courts.